finnzxje/e-shop/backend/e-shop/docs/auth-api.md

 `POST /api/auth/register`

-Creates a new customer account and returns the user profile (no tokens are generated on registration).
+Creates a new customer account, leaves it disabled, and triggers an activation email.
+No tokens are generated until the address is confirmed.

 **Request body**